trivedikavya/LingoVoice-Agent/README.md

 ---

 *For the 2026 Hackathon, I didn't just want to build another "translator app."
-I wanted to build a **communications terminal**—something that felt like it came from a sci-fi movie.*
+I wanted to build a **communications terminal** something that felt like it came from a sci-fi movie.*

 </div>